evervault/evervault-ruby/README.md

 ## Setup

-There are tw ways to make Evervault available for use in your app.
+There are two ways to make Evervault available for use in your app.

 #### 1. As a singleton